RahulDasari/selenium-based-browser-use/README.md

 - The application runs as a non-root user
 - VNC access is password protected (default: seleniumvnc)
 - noVNC provides secure HTML5 access

-## Viewing the Browser
-You can view the browser session in two ways:

-1. Using the noVNC web interface:
-   - Open http://localhost:8080/vnc.html in your browser
-   - Enter the VNC password: seleniumvnc

-2. Using a VNC client (optional):
-   - Connect to localhost:5900
-   - Enter the VNC password: seleniumvnc